Jiang Zemin Hong Kong journalist incident: Background

 On 26 January 1996, the Preparatory Committee for the Hong Kong Special Administrative Region was established in Beijing.
-Jiang Zemin, then General Secretary of the Chinese Communist Party, walked through a crowd of over 150 committee members and shook hands with only Tung Chee-hwa, a gesture interpreted as an 'imperial endorsement', signalling to British and Hong Kong political and media circles that Jiang favoured Tung as the chief executive for the election held that December, which Tung eventually won.
+Jiang Zemin, then General Secretary of the Chinese Communist Party, walked through a crowd of over 150 committee members and shook hands with only Tung Chee-hwa, a gesture interpreted as an 'imperial endorsement', signalling to Hong Kong political and media circles that Jiang favoured Tung as the chief executive for the election held that December, which Tung eventually won.

 By the year 2000, the political landscape in Hong Kong had shifted unfavorably for Tung, with his popularity steadily declining and opposition growing increasingly vocal.

 In October 2000, Tung travelled to Beijing.
 From the 26th to 27th, the Central Committee of the Chinese Communist Party convened three press conferences at the Great Hall of the People shortly after the conclusion of the 15th Central Committee of the Chinese Communist Party.
 On 26 October, Qian Qichen, Vice Premier of China, held the first press conference.
 During this session, a Hong Kong journalist inquired whether the central authorities supported Tung's re-election.
 Qian Qichen responded affirmatively.
 Numerous Hong Kong newspapers ran headlines the following day declaring that the Chinese central leadership had endorsed Tung.